Research & Education

 The Harrison Lewis Centre is a receiving station in the Motus Wildlife Tracking System network, which is overseen by Bird Studies Canada and various researchers.

 The antenna on the side of our main building connects to an automated telemetry receiver, which listens for signals from radio transmitter tags attached to small flying organisms like migratory birds, bats, and insects.

 Dalhousie University SeaSide Summer Program

-Offered through the Biology Department, SEASIDE courses provide undergraduates with hands-on training in species identification, sampling, and other practical skills, while studying certain ecosystems or focusing on the biology of algae, plants, insects, sharks, birds, or marine mammals.
-The Harrison Lewis Centre hosts a variety of SEASIDE classes such as ornithology, medical entomology, spatial information & GIS in ecology, and field aquaculture.
+Offered through the Biology Department, Dalhousie University’s Summer Education & Applied Science Institute at Dalhousie in Ecology (SEASIDE) program courses provide undergraduates with hands-on training in species identification, sampling, and other practical skills, while studying certain ecosystems or focusing on the biology of algae, plants, insects, sharks, birds, or marine mammals.

 Carters Beach public outreach and stewardship project